tarab-blip10/unit-2-arabi/lab-02-plastic-waste/lab-02-starter.md

 ### Exercise 5

-There is a clear **positive correlation**: countries generating more plastic waste per capita tend to mismanage more per perosn, with dispersion increasing at higher values.
+There is a clear **positive correlation**: countries generating more plastic waste per capita tend to mismanage more per person, with dispersion increasing at higher values.

 ``` r